maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 }
 ```

-Now you can run the application and see the mutable data operations working that we have implemented via the APIs.
+Now you can run the application and see the working mutable data operations that we have implemented via the API.

 ## Migrating to the Alpha 2 Network